-Accountable Care Organizations are doctors, hospitals, and other health care facilities that voluntarily participate in Medicare and in some cases, Medicaid.
-They help Medicare patients with fee-for-service policies get the care they need.
+Accountable Care Organizations (ACOs) are doctors, hospitals, and other facilities that participate in Medicare and/or Medicaid.
+They help patients with fee-for-service policies get the care they need.

-A facility needs to apply to become an ACO using the Medicare Shared Savings Program, the Advance Payment ACO Model, or previously the Pioneer ACO Model.
-All three serve the purpose of providing financial incentives for facilities to provide care for those requiring Medicare.
-They also work to bring all of the services that Medicare beneficiaries may need under one umbrella.
+A facility needs to apply to become an ACO using the Medicare Shared Savings Program, the Advance Payment ACO Model, or (previously) the Pioneer ACO Model.
+All three provide financial incentives for facilities to provide care for Medicare beneficiaries.
+Additionally, they bring all of the services that patients need under one umbrella.
 That will include everything from primary physicians to specialists and home care.

 The Pioneer ACO Model ended in 2016.
-It was a way for organizations who already participated in Medicare to move to a population-based payment plan, which lead to cost deductions for Medicare and its beneficiaries.
-It also started the concept of having all medical needs located in one doctor’s office, to avoid the stress and struggle of moving medical documents along with unnecessary tests.
+It was a way for organizations who already participated in Medicare to move to a population-based payment plan.
+As a result, Medicare and Medicare beneficiaries saw lowered costs.
+It also started the concept of keeping all medical needs located in one doctor’s office.
+This eliminates the stress and struggle of moving medical documents and prevents unnecessarily repeated tests.

 In 2015, Medicare savings directly related to Accountable Care Organizations totaled $466 million.
-Part of former President Obama’s goal with ACA was to have at least 50% of Medicare savings coming from ACO’s by 2019, which would improve upon savings overall – it is unclear whether President Trump’s new plan will include accountable care organizations.
+One of former President Obama’s goals was to have at least 50% of Medicare savings coming from ACO’s by 2019.
+This act would improve upon overall savings.

 In mid-January of 2017, CMS announced 99 new organizations and 359,000 total participating clinicians in the 50 states and Puerto Rico.
-They all fall under either the Advance Payment model or the MSSP, as the Pioneer Model concluded on December 31st of last year.
-The Advance Payment Model and the MSSP rendered the Pioneer Model outdated, and the majority of ACOs had opted into one of the other two model options (an organization can only pick one).
+They all fall under either the Advance Payment model or the MSSP, since the Pioneer Model concluded on December 31st of last year.
+The Advance Payment Model and the MSSP rendered the Pioneer Model outdated.
+Therefore, the majority of ACOs opted into one of the other two model options (an organization can only pick one).

 The next generation ACO models provide greater benefits, including:

-Republicans are typically not opposed to ACO’s, and they are one aspect of health care that Trump has not yet made a point to change.
+Republicans are typically not opposed to ACO’s.
+Also, they are one aspect of health care that Trump has not yet made a point to change.